Marlonoleole/Arduino-Webserver/README.md

    ```

 # TODO
-- [ ] Sepperate the server and the connection to the netwrok device to open up the server running on different modules
+- [ ] Sepperate the server and the connection to the network device to open up the server running on different modules
 - [ ] Document the structure of the program
 - [ ] write a how-to to allow people using the solution
 - [ ] add a setup method to allow setting up the device if it is not connected to a network (such as moved)